therealadityashankar/flask-value-checker/README.md

 ## format of the decorator
 - argument 1 : decorator method,
-- argument 2 : parameters required, checks form in case of "POST" or "PUT" request, querystring otherwise for "GET"
+- argument 2 : parameters wanted, checks form in case of "POST" or "PUT" request, querystring otherwise for "GET"

 ### Rules:
 - different parameters are separated by a newline